For the latest updates on UW–Madison plans and responses related to the COVID-19 pandemic, visit covid19.wisc.edu.

 (Prof. Jon Woods, Medical Microbiology and Immunology): Characterization of the Yeast Phase Specific YPS3 Gene of Histoplasma capsulatum.
-Megan has taken a position at Epic Systems in Madison, WI, as a software consultant.
+Megan is the VP-Technology Solutions at CenterX.

 - Lisa Bowers

 (Prof. Marcin Filutowicz, Bacteriology): Elements of Plasmid R6K Replication Control.
-Lisa is now an Assistant Professor at St. Olaf College.
+Lisa is now an Associate Professor at St. Olaf College.

 - Shaun Brinsmade